fivethirtyeight/data/nba-elo/README.md

 ### Historical NBA Elo

 This directory contains the data behind the [Complete History Of The NBA](http://fivethirtyeight.com/interactives/the-complete-history-of-every-nba-team-by-elo) interactive.
-Data updated periodcially.
+Data updated periodically.

 In the data file `nbaallelo.csv` are the following variables: